What is Rheology?

 - Power Law

-- Herschel–Bulkley (provides better fit in most occasions for cement slurries)
+- Herschel–Bulkley (provides a better fit in most occasions for cement slurries)

 Most computer simulation software used in well cementing provides a representation of the flow models for each fluid’s rheological data entered.
 This data comes from laboratory measurements following API RP 10B-2 / ISO 10426-2 procedure.
-In some simulation software you even have the opportunity to manually select which model better fits experimental values.
-Proper selection of the model is an important step as it affects the validity of the simulator output.
+In some simulation software, you even have the opportunity to select which model better fits experimental values manually.
+Proper selection of the model is an essential step as it affects the validity of the simulator output.

-This image in particular is an ideal representation, where each fluid has higher rheology (friction pressure) than the previous (ahead), starting with the mud.
-This additional friction pressure in each fluid behind is key to prevent channeling.
+This image, in particular, is an ideal representation, where each fluid has higher rheology (friction pressure) than the previous (ahead), starting with the mud.
+This additional friction pressure in each fluid behind is vital to prevent channeling.

-- Lower the rheology of the mud as low as practicable possible (“practically possible” usually means, that the mud retains some carrying capacity or to prevent solids settling) only after the hole is clean.
+- Lower the rheology of the mud as low as practically possible (‘practically possible’ usually means, that the mud retains some carrying capacity or to prevent solids settling) only after the hole is clean.
 It is a common practice for cementers to request/suggest a certain Yp (yield point) value in the mud.
-We must understand that Yp for the mud engineer is not the same as the Yp for the cementer.
+We must understand that Yp for the mud engineer is not the same as the Yp for the formed.
 Why?
-Because Yp for the mud engineer is “Θ300 – Pv”, but for the Cementing engineer (using software) it’s a parameter (for Bingham Plastic; the Offset at 0 shear rate) in a mathematical equation.
+Because Yp for the mud engineer is “Θ300 – Pv”, but for the Cementing Engineer (using software) it’s a parameter (for Bingham Plastic; the Offset at 0 shear rate) in a mathematical equation.
 The Yp value from the simplified method used by the mud engineer will be typically higher than the one obtained from the mathematical model.
 Conclusion: When the mud engineer tells you the Yp, ask for the readings instead.
 Don’t input the Yp value directly in the software.

 - For surface and intermediate casing, simplify your fluids.
-For instance, if WBM is used, consider removing the spacer.
+For instance, if we use a WBM, consider removing the spacer.
 Compatibility between mud and lead slurry won’t likely be an issue (always check).

 - Get a well-documented FG or losses margin.